qzysw123456/kubernetes-pod-migration/README.md

 ## design
 This project contains 3 parts:

-A plugin which extend the kubectl, accept command `kubectl migrate [NAMESPACE] POD_NAME DestHost`. `POD_NAME` is the pod you want to migrate, and `DestHost` is the desired host you want the pod migrate to.
+1. A plugin which extend the kubectl, accept command `kubectl migrate [NAMESPACE] POD_NAME DestHost`. `POD_NAME` is the pod you want to migrate, and `DestHost` is the desired host you want the pod migrate to.

-A daemon set of agents running on every node.
+2. A daemon set of agents running on every node.
 The helper daemon receives the request sent from plugin, checkpoint all containers inside a pod, and transfer the saved state to destination host.

-A slightly modified Kubectl(<10 lines of code), which enables a pod start its container from saved state.
+3. A slightly modified Kubelet( <10 lines of code), which enables a pod start its container from saved state.

+The plugin and agent are in this project, Kubelet is in my forked Kubernetes project, in the "experimental" branch.